OHA Awards 2013 HIA Grants

 From October 2009 to June 2010, the HIA Program funded three local health departments (Benton, North Central, and Deschutes) to conduct pilot HIAs or assessments of the built environment.

-North Central Public Health District (NCPHD) and Wasco County Planning and Development completed the Chenowith Area Walkability Assessment, an application of the PEQI tool oroginally developed by the San Francisco Department of Public Health (SFDPH).
-An epidemiologist from Research & Education Services provided primary mentorship for the NCPHD team through bi-monthly calls.
+North Central Public Health District (NCPHD) and Wasco County Planning and Development completed the Chenowith Area Walkability Assessment, an application of the PEQI tool originally developed by the San Francisco Department of Public Health (SFDPH).
+An epidemiologist from the Public Health Division's Environmental Public Health Section provided primary mentorship for the NCPHD team through bi-monthly calls.
 Mentorship entailed support for use of the PEQI, additional data resources, and review and guidance of the process and documents.
 The final report for the Chenowith Area Walkability Assessment can be found here.

 The Benton County Health Department (BCHD) HIA group was comprised of environmental and public health staff and local planners from both the City of Corvallis and Benton County Planning Department.
 Through the screening process, the group chose to conduct a HIA on the County’s Accessory Dwelling Unit policy.
 The BCHD team received assistance from the staff within the OPHD’s Health Promotion and Chronic Disease Prevention Program (HPCDP), as well as from staff at Human Impact Partners (HIP) for this HIA.
 A draft summary is available here.

 The Deschutes County Health Department (DCHD) HIA team represented three different agencies (the Healthy Communities Coordinator at Deschutes County Health Services and two local, non-profit partners from St. Charles Health System and Commute Options for Central Oregon).
 After extensive screening and scoping processes, the team settled on an assessment of the Tumalo Community Plan, a small piece of the County’s long-term comprehensive plan.
-Primary mentorship for DCHD was provided by two Research & Education Services staff.
+Primary mentorship for DCHD was provided by two Environmental Public Health Section staff.
 Mentorship included an initial site visit and an onsite mini training, as well as frequent contact via phone and email.
-The Tumalo Community Plan HIA report can be found here.

 HIA Webinar Series